Adaptive Soft Error Protection for Neural Network Processing: Motivation

 \section{Motivation}

-Many prior works have already investigated the soft error vulnerability variations across different components and layers of neural network models for selective protection.
+Many prior works have already investigated the soft error vulnerability variations across different layers of neural network models for selective protection.
 However, inputs that can either be simpler or complex for typical neural network tasks such as classification and object detection are generally overlooked.
-In this section, we mainly explore the vulnerability variation across the input images, which reveals the potential benefits of adaptive protection against soft errors.
-Initially, we delineate vulnerability as the discrepancy in model accuracy between fault-afflicted and fault-free states.
-Subsequently, our analysis employs AlexNet on the CIFAR10 dataset and YOLO applied to an autonomous vehicle dataset from the DAC System Design Contest (SDC)\cite{xu2019dac} as illustrative cases.
-The investigation involves the injection of two distinct quantities of random bit-flip errors for experimental purposes.
-Since we want to obtain the vulnerability of each input image, we evaluate the prediction results repeatedly under various random error configurations given the same number of bit-flip errors.
-Results of these experiments are depicted in Fig.\ref{fig:img1}, where the horizontal axis denotes the input IDs and the vertical axis quantifies the vulnerability of each respective input image.
+In this section, we mainly explore the vulnerability variations between different tasks when faults are randomly injected into different inputs and model layers, which reveals the potential benefits of adaptive protection against soft errors.

-The experimental findings highlight that vulnerability markedly varies among different input images.
-Some inputs exhibit drastic accuracy variations of up to 80\%, indicating a high tendency towards error and necessitating intensive protection.
-Conversely, many other inputs demonstrate much lower vulnerability, with accuracy variations around 5\%, suggesting that a simplified fault-tolerant approach be adequate.
-Additionally, significant disparities are observed in the distribution of vulnerability across various models and datasets.
-For instance, AlexNet trained on CIFAR10 displays a dispersed vulnerability distribution, whereas the distribution for YOLO on the DAC SDC dataset is more concentrated.
-Furthermore, the quantity of injected faults noticeably influences the vulnerability distribution as well.
-Greater number of injected faults correspond with increased vulnerability in general and a more dispersed distribution.
-Hence, more intensive fault-tolerant design strategies are needed in this case.
+We select two representative cases for detailed analysis: the image classification task of the AlexNet model on the CIFAR-10 dataset, and the YOLO object detection model on the autonomous vehicle dataset from the DAC System Design Contest (SDC)\cite{xu2019dac}.
+We quantify the soft error vulnerability of each model.
+Specifically, for each task, the difference between the accuracy of the error-free baseline model and the accuracy after injecting soft errors is calculated as the final vulnerability value.
+The experiment simulates the soft error effect by randomly selecting bits from the input image and model layers for state flipping.
+Fig. \ref{fig:img1} illustrates the experimental results, where the horizontal axis represents the task sample ID and the vertical axis quantitatively represents the soft error vulnerability, with larger data values indicating greater vulnerability.